If you’re like most people, you probably overwater your plants from time to time.

 Overwatering can also result from poor drainage in the potting soil, which causes the plant to sit in water for extended periods.

-In addition, overwatering can be caused by using a pot that is too small for the plant or by planting the Peace Lily in a location that does not get enough sunlight.
+In addition, overwatering can be caused by using a pot that is too small for the plant or by planting it in a location that does not get enough sunlight.

-Peace lily plants need to be watered thoroughly, but only when the top inch of soil is dry.
+Peace lilies need to be watered thoroughly, but only when the top inch of soil is dry.

 In general, watering Peace Lily plants once a week is usually sufficient.

-However, the amount of water that needs to be given may vary depending on your home’s humidity, light, and temperature conditions.
+However, the amount of water that needs to be given may vary depending on your home’s humidity levels, light, and temperature conditions.

 How To Identify an Overwatered Peace Lily